p1ckl/p1ckl.github.io/_pages/cv.md

   	* Presented at Data Science Showcase at UH
   * Supervisor: Dr. Rizk

+* Jul 2020 - Sept 2020, Jun 2021 - Aug 2021
+  * Designed and coded a new decision-making system for a crypto trading bot with Kotlin MySQL databases.
+I used the data from Binance API.
+  * Created a Python package that automated the creation of new projects and automating the synchronizing of company-wide projects in Bitbucket.

 Projects
 ======
 * Used K-Means-Clustering to cluster students based on their learning styles, and then predict their future performance.